-The Heller case involved a challenge to the District of Columbia's ban on handguns.
+The 2008 Heller case involved a challenge to the District of Columbia's ban on handguns.
 For the first time in nearly 70 years, the U.S. Supreme Court ruled on the meaning of the Second Amendment to the U.S. Constitution as it relates to gun control laws.

 How Heller Affects Gun Control Laws

-Although the Heller decision adopted the broader, individual-rights interpretation of the Second Amendment, the Court made it clear that the right to own a gun continues to have a number of significant qualifications or restrictions.
+Although the Heller decision adopted the broader, individual-rights interpretation of the Second Amendment, the Court made it clear that the right to possess a gun continues to have a number of significant qualifications or restrictions.
 The Court indicated that the Second Amendment continues to allow for limits on guns like the following: